 Not All Desktop CPUs Have an Integrated Graphics Card

-While almost all laptops feature a CPU with an integrated graphics card, with desktops not all CPUs have an integrated graphics card.
+While almost all laptops feature a CPU with an integrated graphics card, not all CPUs have an integrated graphics card with desktops.

 With AMD CPUs, only the ‘G’ series CPUs offer an integrated graphics card for desktops.
-With Intel CPUs, any CPU that has an “F” suffix in its name DOES NOT feature an integrated GPU.
+With Intel CPUs, any CPU with an “F” suffix does not feature an integrated GPU.

 Also Read: Does My Graphics Card Support 4K?